roleoroleo/yi-hack_ha_integration/README.md

 - mqtt cam with the last frame saved during a motion detection event
 - mqtt binary sensor for status
 - mqtt binary sensor for motion detection
-- mqtt binary sensor for ai human detection (there are known issues when enabling ai human detection)
+- mqtt binary sensor for ai human detection (there are known issues when enabling ai human detection) (*)
-- mqtt binary sensor for sound detection
+- mqtt binary sensor for sound detection (*)
-- mqtt binary sensor for baby crying detection
+- mqtt binary sensor for baby crying detection (*)
+- media player entity useful to play Home Assistant standard tts service
 - ptz service (if your cam supports it)
-- speak service (only available if you install tts engine from here https://github.com/roleoroleo/yi-hack-utils)
+- speak service (only available if you install the internal tts engine from here https://github.com/roleoroleo/yi-hack-utils)

+(*) Binary sensor is available only if your cam support it.

 ## Installation
 **(1)** Copy the  `custom_components` folder your configuration directory.